-SARA Y. SAPADIN – Adjunct Rabbi
+SARA Y. SAPADIN – Associate Rabbi

 Rabbi Sara Sapadin insists she never met a text study she didn’t love or a song she wouldn’t sing.
 She was ordained as a rabbi from Hebrew Union College — Jewish Institute of Religion (HUC-JIR) in 2007, where she earned marks of distinction in Bible, liturgy and homiletics.
 While in rabbinical school, Sara completed a chaplaincy program at New York Presbyterian Hospital and served congregations in Kent, Ohio; Woodstock, Vermont; Cincinnati, Ohio; Great Neck, New York; and Temple Israel of the City of New York, where she focused on areas of social justice and Israel engagement, as well as Shabbat programming for young children.